The Difference Between Total and Focal HIFU

 The advantage to focal HIFU is that a catheter is only required for a few days versus two weeks or so when total gland HIFU is done.
 The incidence of urine leakage after focal HIFU is less than 1% and erectile dysfunction occurs in less than 5% of patients.

 The decision to have total gland or focal HIFU is oftentimes not an easy one.
 That’s why it is so important to choose a HIFU physician with years of experience.
 At Western States HIFU, we’re proud to have Dr. Robert Pugach as our medical director.
 He has been doing HIFU since 2005 and is acknowledged as one of the most experienced HIFU practitioners in the world.
-Western States HIFU is proud to be the most experienced HIFU center west of the Mississippi and welcomes patients from all areas of the United States and throughout the world.
+Western States HIFU is proud to be the most experienced HIFU center in the Western United States and welcomes patients from all areas of the United States and throughout the world.
 View patient videos as they discuss their HIFU treatment and outcome.

 For patients who live in Southern California, Dr. Robert Pugach has two Los Angeles and Orange County private practice urology offices located in Los Alamitos and Huntington Beach, CA. For patients who live out-of-the-area and for international patients who want to discuss prostate cancer treatment options with Dr. Pugach, we offer telephone or online/virtual consultations.